pea-nut-z/eMarketplace/readme.md

 ### Context

 This app is built using React Native and Redux.
-My intention is to reverse engineer an app called [Karrot](https://uk.karrotmarket.com/)-a marketplace.
+My intention is to reverse engineer an app called [Karrot](https://uk.karrotmarket.com/)- a marketplace.
 Chat, share and some functionalities under 'My Account' are unavailable because the purpose of this app is to demonstrate how state is maintained using Redux.

 ### To navigate